 The Music Student Handbook is primarily intended for students enrolled in private instruction but can be a valuable resource for all preparatory students.
 It condenses information from various sources into one convenient publication that parents and students can use in conjunction with our catalog and web-based resources.

-The handbook is available in PDF format or from any of our offices.
+The handbook is available in PDF format.